tmobile/magentaA11y/_checklist-web/html.md

 ### Give your page a unique title

-If the URL changes, your page needs a title unique to that page in the experience.
+If the URL changes, your page needs title unique to that page.

 {% highlight html %}
 <head>